Blog Comments are Dead: 13 Changes & Best Practices to Consider When Designing a Blog

 Should I put the author’s face into the design of my blog?

 Most blogs show the date the post was published.
 Some show two, the date published and the date updated.
-In our review of the 100 marketing blogs, we found that 71% of blogs show the publish date for each article.
+In our 2025 review of 100+ marketing blogs, we found that 82% of blogs show the publish date for each blog article, compared to 71% in 2022.

 More blogs are showing more dates.
 See how this CXL post shows both the publish date and the updated date.